chrisjd20/asoiaf_card_generator/README.md

 # asoiaf_card_generator
-Takes cmon data to generate asoiaf cards.
+Takes cmon data from war council apl to generate asoiaf cards.

 Builds the front side of the:
 * Attachments